rackspace/runway/docs/source/serverless/advanced_features.rst

   Runway will also provide ``--no-color`` if stdout is not a TTY.

-.. rubric:: Runway Example
+.. rubric:: Example
 .. code-block:: yaml

-  ---
+  :caption: runway.yml

   deployments:
     - modules:
         - path: sampleapp.sls